 On January 15, 2019, the Safe Food for Canadians Act and Regulations came into effect.
 The scope of the SFCR requirements is food that is imported, exported, and inter-provincially traded in Canada.

 Regulatory compliance with SFCR ensures that “anyone who is importing, exporting, manufacturing, processing, treating, preserving, grading, packaging, or labelling […] food has not compromised food safety” (CFIA, 2019).

 While most federal requirements apply to food products that are shipped across provincial boundaries, some SFCR provisions (ex: bilingual labeling of pre-packaged food) also apply to food sold within provincial borders.
-This coming July, food products under the category of “Other Foods” — “confectionary, snack foods, beverages, oils, dried herbs and spices, nuts and seeds, coffee and tea, processed grain-based foods such as baked goods, cereals and pasta” — will be subject to licensing, preventive controls, traceability, and recordkeeping requirements.
+From July 15 2020, food products under the category of “Other Foods” — “confectionery, snack foods, beverages, oils, dried herbs and spices, nuts and seeds, coffee and tea, processed grain-based foods such as baked goods, cereals and pasta” — will be subject to licensing, preventive controls, traceability, and recordkeeping requirements.